apple-oss-distributions/xnu/doc/mach_ipc/guard_exceptions.md

 - **Target meaning**: always zero,
 - **Payload meaning**: violator port name.

-This exception is thrown when the `service_port_defense_enabled` bootarg is set and a process copyin a service port receive right from process other than launchd.
+This exception is thrown when a process copyin a service port receive right from process other than launchd.

 ### `kGUARD_EXC_UNGUARDED` 0x00000008